Frequently Asked Questions

 New members experience a period of orientation and education once they express interest in joining a fraternity or sorority.
 During this time your son/daughter will participate in weekly meetings to learn about the University and their chapter.
 Other events include leadership retreats, community service projects, and activities designed to build friendships among the members of the newer and older members of chapter.

 Both the Commonwealth of Massachusetts and Northeastern University have a zero tolerance policy for hazing and take any allegations seriously.
-Please click here to view the Massachusetts Hazing Statute.
+Please refer to our Student Organization Resource Guide under the “Rights & Responsibilities” section to view the Massachusetts Hazing Statute.
 If you feel that you or someone you know is participating in inappropriate activities as a result of membership in a fraternity or sorority, you are encouraged to contact the Student Leadership and Engagement Office.

 How much time does it take to be in a Fraternity or Sorority?